Overview

 STATE BUDGET

 Illinois operates on an annual budget cycle.
-The governor submits the proposed budget in February, and the General Assembly passes the budget in May.
+In October and November, agencies submit their budget requests to the governor.
+Budget hearings with the public are held from February through May.
+On the third Wednesday in February, the governor submits his or her proposed budget to the Illinois General Assembly.
+The General Assembly passes a budget in May.
+The governor is constitutionally required to submit a balanced budget anf the legislature must pass a balanced budget.
 The fiscal year begins on July 1 and ends on June 30 the following year.

 KEY RESOURCES